rebecavalverde/help-docs/docs/en/editor/import-file-sibelius.md

 ---
-title: How do import a file from Sibelius?
+title: How to import a file from Sibelius?
-ptitle: How do import sheet music from Sibelius (by Avid) using MusicXML?
+ptitle: How to import sheet music from Sibelius (by Avid) using MusicXML?
 description: Discover how to export a MusicXML file from Sibelius and import it on our cloud-based music notation software Flat.
 nav: editor
 pid: faq